icgc-dcc/jtracker/README.md

 jt user signup -u your_account_name
 ```

-### Update JT configuration with the new user account
+### Log in as the new user

-Edit the configuration file at `.jtconfig` (under your home directory) to include the new account.
-The line should look like below.
 ```
-jt_account: your_account_name
+# logging in has not been fully implemented, no password needed for now
+jt user login -u your_account_name
 ```

 ### Register a JT workflow under your account